There are two kinds of people in this world…

-For 10 years we were happily homeless, making our living as travel writer and photographer team.
-Now widowed, I continue to travel, write and blog solo.
-My latest book, published 2016, is below.”
+For 10 years we were happily homeless, making our living as a travel writer and photographer team.
+Now widowed, I continue to travel, write, and blog solo.
+My latest book, published in 2016, is below.”

 6. Pignatora family from RV Glamping Adventures

 Four Rv’s later, we are currently in a 2016 Grand Design Solitude 5th Wheel.
 We’ve had to go bigger as our kids got bigger.
 We love that thing.
 It may be just a thing, but it is full of memories.
 Our 2017 Rv trips are in full swing!